khaidarovs/slackbot/README.md

 Main outlined features were implemented, with the following function changes.
 - Removed handle_set_activity_warning_content_invocation(payload) function since we decided the slash command text didn't need any special parsing.
 - check_valid_payload became check_valid_event_payload and check_valid_slash_command_payload(payload) since we found the event and slash command JSON payloads slightly differed in structure.
+Both functions now require token and team_id as parameters, which are obtained by using auth.test API call.
-Currently a .env file containing the necessary token information for a given workspace is needed in order to live test the bot, along with the creation of a slack workspace as well.
+- parse_payload. doesn't require a bot_id as an argument anymore Currently a .env file containing the necessary token information for a given workspace is needed in order to live test the bot, along with the creation of a slack workspace as well.

-## Meetup:
+Testing changes:
+- The message and channel_created payloads were extended to contain all the information an actual payload would

-Made by Maya Hall and Jason Huang
+# Meetup Feature - Maya Hall and Jason Huang:
 - `meetup`, adds a log to the database with the meeting timestamp, location, message.
 You can enter a time in the form of "XsXmXhXd" where X are different integers.
 Meetup converts string explaination of a time to seconds.
 - `wait_message`, will stores a combination of a location, a message, and a time as a varaible into a database.
 - `in_five`, checks whether any events in the database occurs within the next five minutes.
 If so, a message will be sent after a delay.
 This command will automatically be called every five minutes while the bot is active.